 - Incestuous unions

-The total cost of annulment in the Philippines is approximately PHP 140,000 to PHP 725,000.
+The total cost of annulment in the Philippines is approximately ₱130,000+ to ₱725,000.
 That’s if the other party will not contest the annulment.
-If your spouse challenges the annulment, or if there’s property or child custody involved, the annulment cost can reach up to a million pesos, or even more.
+If your spouse challenges the annulment, or if there’s property or child custody involved, how much an annulment costs in the Philippines can reach up to a million pesos, or even more.

 Here’s the breakdown of fees you’ll need to pay if you file for an annulment in the Philippines.